 How popular is the baby name Kateri in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Kateri and check out all the blog posts that mention the name Kateri.
+Plus, check out all the blog posts that mention the name Kateri.

 Last year I blogged about a family with 12 children, all girls.
 Today I’ve got the opposite: a family with 12 children, all boys.

 On August 4, Jay and Kateri “Teri” Schwandt of Michigan welcomed their 12th son in a row.

 Here are the names and current ages of all 12 Schwandt boys:

 - Zach, 17

 - Drew, 16

 - Tucker, 1 month